Attention Meets Post-hoc Interpretability: A Mathematical Perspective: Perturbation-based explanations: the example of LIME

 \begin{theorem}[LIME meets attention] Assume that $d=T=\tmax^{\epsilon}$, with $\epsilon \in (0,1)$.
 Assume further that there exist positive constants $0<c<C$ such that, as $T\to +\infty$, for all $t\in [\tmax]$, $\max(\abs{v_t},\abs{v_{h,t}})\leq C$, and $c \leq \min(g_t,g_{h,t})\leq C$.
 Then

 \end{theorem}

 Theorem~\ref{th:lime-meets-attention} is proved in Section~\ref{sec:lime-meets-attention-sketch-of-proof}.
 The challenging part of the proof is to derive good approximations for Eq.~\eqref{eq:limit-lime-coef}, since the model we consider, although single-layered, is highly non-linear.
+Note that Theorem \ref{th:lime-meets-attention} relies on the assumption that all tokens are distinct.
+While we conjecture that this assumption can be relaxed (as discussed in Section~\ref{sec:limitation}), it is necessary for a rigorous comparison between attention and LIME explanations.
+However, our experiments were conducted without assuming all tokens are distinct.
 We nevertheless observe a very good match between our theoretical approximation and the empirical outputs of LIME with default parameters, which we illustrate in Figure~\ref{fig:accuracy-lime-meets-attention} on a particular example, and in a more quantitative way in Appendix~\ref{sec:lime-meets-attention-sketch-of-proof}.

 We now make a few comments. (i) it is clear from Eq.~\eqref{eq:lime-meets-attention} that LIME explanations are \textbf{quite different} from gradient-based explanations (Eq.~\eqref{eq:gradient-head}), with the exception of the leading term (which is proportional to $\alpha_t\Wl v_t$) which we recognize in both expressions. (ii) one can see that \textbf{LIME explanations are approximately an affine transformation of the $\alpha_t^{(i)}$}. (iii) as it is the case for gradient-based explanation, there is a major difference with plain attention-based explanations: the last layer comes into account in the explanation.
 To put it plainly, let us assume that $K=1$ and that $\Wl v_t =0$, \textbf{the influence of $\alpha_t$ disappears whatever its value}.
 We see this as an advantage for LIME, since this situation corresponds to the model killing the influence of token $t$ in later stages, although a positive attention score is given. (iv) from Eq.~\eqref{eq:lime-meets-attention}, we see that \textbf{LIME explanations will be near zero} whenever $\alpha_t^{(i)}v_t^{(i)} \approx \alpha_{h,t}^{(i)} v_{h,t}^{(i)}$, a scenario in which the \textbf{attention $\times$ value of head $i$ given to token $t$ if comparable to that of the attention given to the \texttt{[UNK]} token}.
 This makes a lot of sense, while calling for a careful choice of embedding for the replacement token.